Machete (character)

-Isador Cortez, primarily known under the alias of Machete, is a fictional character in the Spy Kids films, the Grindhouse fake trailer, and the Machete films.
-The character is played by Danny Trejo.
+Isador Cortez, primarily known under the alias of Machete, is the name of two fictional characters who are featured in the Spy Kids and Machete films (the latter of which is also featured in a fake trailer in Grindhouse).
+Both versions of the character are played by Danny Trejo.
+The Spy Kids and Machete film series depict different versions of the character, and director Robert Rodriguez has stated that their continuities are not connected.

 History

-According to Spy Kids and Machete director Robert Rodriguez, the character Machete was always intended for Danny Trejo: "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete'".
+According to director Robert Rodriguez, the character Machete was always intended for Danny Trejo: "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete'".
 Rodriguez also said, in an interview, that he "wrote [Trejo] this idea of a federale from Mexico who gets hired to do hatchet jobs in the U.S. I had heard sometimes FBI or DEA have a really tough job that they don't want to get their own agents killed on, they'll hire an agent from Mexico to come do the job for $25,000.
 I thought, 'That's Machete.
 He would come and do a really dangerous job for a lot of money to him, but for everyone else over here, it's peanuts'.
 But I never got around to making it".

+Although Trejo joked in an interview that the events of the Machete films show what the character "does when he's not taking care of the kids," implying continuity with the Spy Kids films, Rodriguez has stated that the two film series take place in separate narrative universes and follow alternative versions of the character.

 Character

-Isador Cortez is a former Mexican Federale and mercenary.
+In the Machete films, Isador Cortez is depicted as a former Mexican Federale and mercenary.
 His weapon of choice is the machete, but he is also very proficient with firearms.
 Cortez is fluent in both Spanish and English.
 On his chest is a tattoo depicting a woman.
 Trejo has described Machete as a "badass", and said that his mother had started calling him "Machete".

-In Spy Kids, he has his own shop that sells spy gadgets, and is the uncle of Juni Cortez and Carmen Cortez, their father's brother.
+The Spy Kids version of the character has his own shop that sells spy gadgets, and is the uncle of Carmen and Juni, their father's estranged brother.